ferasbg/crypton/src/verification/README.md

 # `src.verification`
+Compute finite-state abstractions for symbolic formal verification and specification of deep convolutional neural network with input bound propagation and signal temporal logic

 ## Class Components
 - `src.verification.specification`: store safety and liveness properties and specification schema and routes to connect with `src.monitor` and `src.prediction.nn`